 Project OKURASE will continue to participate on the Supervisory Team for Amanda's Legacy Safe Water to help ensure the system is maintained properly and the water is treated and safe.
 The next phase of Amanda's Safe Water Program will extend the water from the central marketplace out to the sub-communities.

 Extending the water out to the sub-communities will reduce the time and effort involved in getting water.
 The village residents will no longer have to carry the water for long distances.
 Reducing the distance to a water tap will reduce the burden on the body to carry heavy loads and will improved the health of the village residents.
 We see many patients each year that have back problems and waist pains from carrying water.

 How You Can Help

-Currently we are raising funds for the second phase of the Amanda Legacy Safe Water System.
+Currently we are raising funds for the second phase of Amanda's Safe Water Program.
 When the funds are available, we will be routing the water from the central treatment tanks out to the seven sub-communities to reduce the distance the families need to carry the water.
 Reducing this distance will not only give them back time to do other daily chores but it will reduce the medical issues we see every year at the Village Health Outreach related to waist pain and back pain from carrying heavy loads.

 Our target is to raise U.S. $5000 for each of the seven sub-communities.
 We have asked the sub-communities to raise a small % of the funds and provide the labor and land rights to run the pipe and place the taps at the location agreed to by the sub-community water representatives.
 We will began work on the second phase of the water as soon as the sub-community has raised its funds and we have raised the associated funds.

-To donate to this program, just click here on donate and check the box for the Safe Water System Program on the donation form.
+To donate to this program, just click here on donate and check the box for Amanda's Safe Water Program on the donation form.
 Thank you!